General Society of Mechanics and Tradesmen of the City of New York: Social reform

-Location history
+Location

 In 1802, the Society bought a property at 239 Broadway and soon established Mechanics Hall there.
 In 1831 it moved to 30–36 Crosby Street and in 1843 moved again to the Crosby Street Annex at 472 Broadway.
 In 1877 it moved yet again to No. 18 Sixteenth Street where it had purchased land and built a new building.
-In 1899 it moved to its fifth and current location at 20 West Forty-Forth Street.

-Current location

-In 1885, the Society celebrated a landmark 100th birthday.
-A banquet was held at Delmonico's Restaurant and it was well attended both by Society members and by public officials.
-The Society's growth continued, and in 1899 the organization moved to the current home at 20 West 44th Street.
+In 1885, the Society celebrated its centennial with a banquet at Delmonico's Restaurant, which was well attended both by Society members and by public officials.
+The Society's growth continued, and in 1899 the organization moved to its fifth location at 20 West 44th Street.

 Between 1899 and 1908, Andrew Carnegie, a Society member, contributed over half a million dollars to the Society.
 Generous gifts came in from other members as well, and by 1913 attendance at Mechanics Institute had reached 2,300.
-The curriculum now included such "mechanical age" courses as automobile drafting and industrial electricity.
+The curriculum then included such "mechanical age" courses as automobile drafting and industrial electricity.

-Located today at 20 West 44th Street, across from the Harvard Club of New York, the building is the fifth home of the General Society and is listed on the National Register of Historic Places.
+The fifth home at 20 West 44th Street, across from the Harvard Club of New York City, is a New York City designated landmark and listed on the National Register of Historic Places.
 Originally designed by Lamb and Rich and constructed as the Berkeley School for Boys, the building was acquired by The General Society in 1899.
 Member and steel magnate Andrew Carnegie provided the funds to significantly expand the building in 1903.
 In order to accommodate more students, two wings were added to the rear and three new upper stories replaced an original fourth-floor gymnasium.
 The expansion was designed by Ralph S. Townsend and blends monumental Beaux Arts classicism with Renaissance elements.